cybercongress/cybercongress/README.md

 All decisions must be proved by a transaction from one of the congress accounts.
 The signature accounts which control the multisig accounts are also considered official.
 For the time being, all other accounts must be registered in this document.

-We are starting from the simplest but a resilient form of decentralization: a simple 2of3 multisig.
+We are starting from the simplest but most resilient form of decentralization: a simple 2of3 multisig.
 We value decentralization and agree that we will do our best to throw more brains into the pot.
 More brains can support more income.
 We also understand, that decentralization always comes at expenses.
 For now, we struggle to find an organic growth balance between those kinds of expenses and an income.
 We understand that a flat voting system does not scale to more than 7 members.
 Thus, if there will be demand for further growth, we will make a decision based on in-depth research in the field.

 Members communicate between themselves and between teams by using provably secure communication channels.
 At the moment, we use Keybase for communication.
 If any teams wish to use a more convenient channel, they are welcome to do so.